openstack-archive/networking-opencontrail/doc/source/installation/playbooks.rst

 1. Go to horizon's list of VMs http://10.100.0.3/dashboard/project/instances/

 2. Enter into the VM's console.

-  - If the console does not response, click the link "Click here to show only console".
-  - If you see black console, press enter to attach.

 3. Login into.
 Default login/password is ``cirros/cubswin:)``